DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step5.md

-Next, you will set configuration options that are required now TLS is enabled.
+Next, set configuration options that are required now that TLS is enabled.

 ### TLS Configuration